liferay/liferay-docs/develop/learning-paths/jsf/articles/05-adding-a-portlet-to-the-control-panel/04-creating-a-user-interface.markdown

 For instance, the Delete button will need to call the `deleteable` property from the `Guestbook` wrapper class.
 The `deleteable` property is `true` if the user has the appropriate permissions to access the button.
 If the property is `false` the button is invisible.
-The property is set using the `getDeleteable` method.
+The property is set using the `getDeleteable` method from the `Guestbook` wrapper class, which checks for the user's permissions.
 To add permissioning to your action buttons, open the `guestbook_actions` view and find the action buttons you created previously in the data table.

 For each of your entry buttons, surround each individual `<h:commandButton>...</h:commandButton>` or `<h:outputLink>...</h:outputLink>` tag with the `<h:panelGroup>...</h:panelGroup>` tag.
-Each panel group tag should contain the `rendered` element, specifying the appropriate permission to check for each action button.
+Each panel group tag should contain the `rendered` element specifying the appropriate permission to check for each action button.
 Below is how your entry buttons should look after you're
 finished: